fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 # Flagger Install on Kubernetes

-This guide walks you through setting up Flagger on a Kubernetes cluster with Helm v3 or Kustomize.
+This guide walks you through setting up Flagger on a Kubernetes cluster with Helm or Kubectl.

-## Prerequisites

-Flagger requires a Kubernetes cluster **v1.16** or newer.
+See the [Flux install guide](flagger-install-with-flux.md) for installing Flagger and keeping it up to date the GitOps way.

 ## Install Flagger with Helm